getify/Functional-Light-JS/ch2.md

 Whichever behavior you invoke, `...` makes working with arrays of arguments much easier.
 Gone are the days of `slice(..)`, `concat(..)` and `apply(..)` to wrangle our argument value arrays.

 **Tip:** Actually, these methods are not entirely useless.
 There will be a few places we rely on them throughout the code in this book.
-But we certainly in most places, `...` will be much more declaratively readable, and preferable as a result.
+But certainly in most places, `...` will be much more declaratively readable, and preferable as a result.

 ### Parameter Destructuring